anilabraham-IT/IntuneEDU/IntuneEDU/renew-ios-certificate-token.md

 ## Renew MDM server token

-The MDM server token is valid 365 days from when you create it.
-Renew it annually to maintain an updated list of iOS devices in Intune for Education.
+Renew the MDM server token annually to make sure that Intune for Education alway has an updated list of your iOS devices.

 The MDM server token is associated with the Apple ID you used to add the server.
 Renew the token with this same Apple ID.

-1. On the iOS Device Management page, click the **DEP Tokens** tab.
+1. On the **iOS Device Management** page, click the **DEP Tokens** tab.
 2. Select the token that you want to renew.
 3. Click **Renew token**.
 4. Follow the instructions on the **MDM Server Token** page.
 You'll be required to visit Apple School Manager to generate a new MDM Server Token.
 Remember, sign in to Apple School Manager with the Apple ID you used to get your original token.